Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Empirical Study

-\subsection{Benchmark Datasets and Baseline models}
+\subsection{Benchmark Datasets and Baseline Models}

-The benchmark datasets consist of the square root of RV data of eight stock market indices.
+The benchmark dataset covers the period from October 2006 to June 2022.
+It consists of $4079$ RV observations for each of the $8$ stock market indices on their union trading days.
 These indices are from both markets that are known to be influential and those that are not.
-The indices are SPX (US), GDAXI (Germany), FCHI (France), FTSE (UK), OMXSPI (Sweden), N225 (Japan), KS11 (South Korea) and HSI (Hong Kong), which are often used in RV forecast studies (e.g., \citep{Liang2020}, \citep{Son2023}).
+The indices are SPX (US), GDAXI (Germany), FCHI (France), FTSE (UK), OMXSPI (Sweden), N225 (Japan), KS11 (South Korea) and HSI (Hong Kong), which are often used in RV forecasting studies (e.g., \citet{Liang2020}, \citet{Son2023}).
 The RV is calculated based on the $5$-minute high-frequency returns.
-The dataset includes the union of the trading days of the eight stock markets from October 2006 to June 2022, which is $4079$ trading days in total. \\
+Specifically, each value in the dataset is the square root of the corresponding RV data and is scaled by $100$.
+The dataset is partitioned into an in-sample dataset and an out-of-sample dataset.
+The in-sample dataset accounts for 70\% of the dataset from October 2006 to October 2017, while the out-of-sample dataset is from October 2017 to June 2022.
+Multiple forecasting windows are applied: $h = 1, 5, 22$, which represents the short-term (daily), mid-term (weekly) and long-term (monthly) forecasting.
+In addition, the look-back window $l$ is chosen to be $22$.
+All models are trained on the in-sample dataset.
+For each day of the out-of-sample period, the most recent $22$ RV observations (look-back window $l=22$) of each stock market index are loaded into the trained models to generate $h$-step-ahead forecasts.
+The forecast window then moves forward by one day and the procedure repeats for the entire out-of-sample period.
+The model training time is reported in Tables \ref{time MSE} and \ref{time MAE} and is discussed in Section \ref{Computational Time Discussion}.

 The descriptive analysis of the square-rooted data for each market index is reported in the table below (Table \ref{tab:descriptive_stats}).
-The Augmented Dickey-Fuller (ADF) test \citep{MacKinnon1994, Cheung1995} is also conducted to reject, at the $5\%$ confidence level, the null hypothesis that a unit root exists in the square-rooted RV series of each stock market index as the p-values are less than $5\%$.
+The Augmented Dickey-Fuller (ADF) test \citep{MacKinnon1994, Cheung1995} is also conducted.
+At the $5\%$ significance level, the null hypothesis that a unit root exists in the square-rooted RV series of each stock market index is rejected for all time series, as the p-values are all less than $5\%$.
 This indicates that each square-rooted RV series is stationary.
-Besides, in Figure \ref{Visualize RV}, the square-rooted RV series of each stock market index is visualized with grey, yellow and red areas indicating the Global Financial Crisis period, European Sovereign Debt Crisis period, and COVID-19 Pandemic period, respectively.
+Besides, in Figure \ref{Visualize RV}, the scaled square-rooted RV series of each stock market index is visualized, where grey, yellow and red shadings highlight the Global Financial Crisis period, European Sovereign Debt Crisis period, and COVID-19 Pandemic period, respectively.

-In addition, the net volatility spillover effect is measured under the DY framework for each stock market index and presented in Table \ref{net spillover}.
-A positive net volatility spillover effect indicates that a stock market transmits more volatility to other stock markets than it receives from them.
-On the other hand, a negative net volatility spillover effect indicates that a stock market receives more volatility from other stock markets than it transmits to them.
-Hence, the SPX, FCHI, FTSE and GDAXI are the influential stock markets and the HSI, OMXSPI, KS11 and N225 are the impressionable or susceptible stock markets.